isaacsgi/azure-data-lake-client-auth/README.md

 Many Business Intelligence and Analytics apps want to use data in Azure Data Lake Store,ADLS, due to the many features of ADLS.

-The goal of this project is to demonstrate how to build applications for human user interaction (interactive user, not a service) with ADLS data and execute various Business Intelligence scenarios and use cases.
-We will initially create a sample application that demnonstrates an intereactive login and basic access to an Azure Data Lake instance.
-Next, we will expand the example base to other code (node.js, etc) and other popular analytics tools.
+The goal of this project is to demonstrate how to build applications for human user interaction (interactive user, not a service) with ADLS, Azure Data Lake Store, data and execute various Business Intelligence scenarios and use cases.
+We will initially create a sample application that demonstrates an intereactive login and basic access to an Azure Data Lake instance.
+Next, we will expand the example base to other code (node.js, etc).

 This will include: